vEnhance/web.evanchen.cc/input/otis.md

 # {{ hl("apply", "Application &mdash; Year XI (2025-2026)") }}

-You can submit late applications for the 2025-2026 school year up until April 2026.
+You can submit late applications for the 2025-2026 school year up until the end of April 2026.
 See instructions below.

 - [Application homework and instructions](upload/otis-app-xi.pdf)
 - [Submission form](https://forms.gle/yDnoCMzkA15NNbT5A)